Skip the kennel

-Can run with dogs, Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Obedience training
+Can run with dogs, Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Training experience, Obedience training, Agility training, Behavioral training, Socialization training, Potty training, Puppy training

 Dogs looking for homes in Myrtle Beach, South Carolina are likely to end up in one of two animal shelters.
 These animal shelters provide a roof, food, and care to animals in need.
 These two animal shelters have received high ratings from the public for the services they provide.